qlyticsllc/qplatform/README.md

 Cloud formation details: https://github.com/qlyticsllc/platform-deployment

 # 10 Past Performances
-Qlytics has delivered the following projects using the Q-Platform in the platforms automated, agile delivery process:
+The following projects have been delivered by Qlytics using the Q-Platform:

 1. Calculate Counter Party Risk of Global Banks and all U.S financial institutions for one of the largest stock exchanges in the world. (/counter-party-risk)
 2. Calculate corporate commitment to Environment, Social and Goverance (ESG) for 45,000 companies, in over 50 countries (/esg)